v3dqnt/Wind/README.md

 </div>

 ### About The Project:
-- <h4>Wind Is A Windows Terminal Utitlity, Focused On Giving You The Most Productive And Smoothest Experience On Windows 10</h4>
+- *Wind Is A Windows Terminal Utitlity, Focused On Giving You The Most Productive And Smoothest Experience On Windows 10*

 ### Features:
 - Performance Tweaks